-I don’t recommend trading as a core strategy for building a career around cryptocurrency.
+I don’t recommend trading as a core strategy for building a career around cryptocurrency, though it can be a great supplement when done carefully through platforms like Zipmex.
 You can make a decent living with a real crypto career, or a consulting sideline.
 We will get to a few suggestions below.
 But, if you wish to invest, day trade or HODL, stick to gradual, dollar-cost-averaging instead.
 Choose a small, monthly budget that doesn’t take food off the table and that you can afford to lose.
 This is the method of anyone who built great wealth through equities, including Warren Buffet.

 Other ways to profit from cryptocurrency